 The course will provide substantive review and test-taking skills based in the following courses: Civil Procedure, Constitutional Law, Evidence, and Property.
 The course will focus on topics that are tested on the bar examination.
 The goals are to (1) acclimate students to the bar exam and preparation process; (2) provide substantive review; and (3) refine multiple-choice and essay exam test-taking skills.
+Students should generally plan to take this course in their last semester of school.
+The course is graded, without a mandatory curve.

 Prerequisites: Civil Procedure, Constitutional Law, Evidence, and Property are prerequisites for this course.
 This course must be taken after a student has completed 60 credits.
+This course is required for graduation.